CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 - **Open/Closed Principle**
     - Base entities deal with IDs and concrete classes only add further data to the entities; they don’t change the underlying class.
     - Builders and Serializers subclasses define how to build/serialize an entity.
 They do not infringe on the base classes methods for iterating these operations.
+    - Our decorator class allows for new units of measurement to be added to the application.
 - **Liskov Substitution Principle**
     - All objects of our superclasses can be replaceable with objects of its subclasses as none of our subclasses are incompatible with their superclasses.
 - **Interface Segregation Principle**